US Army had a space issue for parachute rigging. Western storage installed mobile aisle storage systems to solve their space issues.

 To deal with the ergonomic issues that the soldiers already faced from spending so much time standing on the concrete, Western learned that the Army was already planning to put anti-fatigue matting in the area.
 But since the floor needed to be leveled anyway to prevent tripping over the mobile aisle tracks, the Western team had an idea.

 “We did some additional research and found a surface that is used in outdoor playgrounds and gymnasiums called Vitriturf Cushioned Seamless Flooring,” says Neumann.
-“It’s a rubber compound mixed with an epoxy that is put down with a half inch surface laid over the top so that it ends up resulting in a nice, durable, cushioned floor surface.”
+“It’s a rubber compound mixed with an epoxy that is put down with a half-inch surface laid over the top so that it ends up resulting in a nice, durable, cushioned floor surface.”

 This solution not only solved the base’s ergonomic concerns but it also leveled the floor to prevent personnel from tripping over the mobile aisle tracks.

 With a solution in place, Western began to install the products.
-However, due to the sometimes classified nature of the base’s work, installation came in fits and starts.
+However, due to the sometimes classified nature of the base’s work, the installation came in fits and starts.

 “Sergeant Doris would let us know when they had critical missions coming up and when our crew couldn’t be in the facility,” says Neumann.
 “Between the time it took for products to arrive and working around their mission schedule, installation took about four months.”